06 January, 2021

 Simmons: Growth in fulfillment continues at an accelerated pace and I do see that as a major 2021 logistics trend.
 Distribution centers getting closer to the end-user will lead to more direct-to-consumer business and drive the need for data accuracy, managing process, and faster response time.

-Jones: The most obvious trend that has grown exponentially during the pandemic is the continued shift from traditional retail fulfillment to e-commerce.
+Jones: The most obvious trend that has grown exponentially during the pandemic is the continued shift from traditional retail fulfillment to Ecommerce.
 We’re developing strategies and capability to position WSI to take full advantage of this tremendous opportunity.
 We’re also currently operating in a challenging labor market that doesn’t appear to be changing any time soon, so it’s critical for us to focus on improving our ability to attract and retain talented employees.

-Court: The growth of eCommerce will continue into 2021, resulting in increased demand in space of all sizes.
+Court: The growth of Ecommerce will continue into 2021, resulting in increased demand in space of all sizes.
 Covid has accelerated the growth of online shopping and pushed the boundaries of what consumers were willing to order online.
 Food is a great example of a commodity that consumers are now more willing to purchase online than in years past.
 This growth will also continue to put pressure on small parcel carriers to deliver goods faster.
-Customers’ expectations for faster delivery combined with immense eCommerce growth has strained the small parcel carriers.
+Customers’ expectations for faster delivery combined with immense Ecommerce growth has strained the small parcel carriers.

 Another 2021 logistics trend coming is customers evaluating their entire supply chain network.
 For some companies, this may mean more regional warehouses to get closer to end-users and, for others, it could mean consolidating warehouses to allow for less complex networks.